 As an experienced author, you will notice that the biggest changes involve the creation of test questions.
 The use of appropriate SmartComponents is now obligatory when creating test questions.
-It is no longer possible to create test questions via the familiar tools in the Document Editor.
+It is no longer possible to create test questions via the familiar tools in the Document Editor, e.g. via the function "Create test question".
 This may initially give the impression that your options have been considerably reduced due to the fact that the previous, highly generic creation process in the Editor allowed a great deal of flexibility.
 But when you take a closer look, you will see that the new procedure involving SmartComponents opens up a whole new world of opportunity, allowing you to compile test questions which are more attractive and innovative than ever before.
-What's more, the SmartComponents have been developed in such a way that allows you, the author, to change the appearance of checkboxes or radio buttons (for example) just as you please.
+What's more, the Smart-Components have been developed in such a way that allows you, the author, to change the appearance of checkboxes or radio buttons (for example) just as you please.
 Up to now, this could only be done via extensive customization on the part of tts, a service which was sometimes subject to a fee.